MahmodAbuSableh/RPA-BluePrism-Projects/Create Semester table for students/Instruction.md

-The attached word hold the instructons in it.
+The attached word hold the instructons in it (Instructions.docx).